-The best thing to do in a moment of a medical emergency is to go to an emergency room, even if the patient is uninsured.
+The best thing to do in a moment of a medical emergency is to go to an emergency room, even if you or a loved one is uninsured.
 When possible, inform the staff that you are uninsured and inquire about lower-cost options.

-Urgent care facilities are places for health issues that need to be addressed in a timely manner but do not necessarily need to be treated IMMEDIATELY.
-Can you wait 8 hours or more but can’t wait to get into a scheduled office visit?
-If “yes” is your answer then you should seek urgent care.
+Urgent care facilities are useful for health issues that need to be addressed in a timely manner but do not necessarily require emergency care.
+Can you wait several hours or more, but not long enough for a scheduled office visit with your primary care provider?
+If “yes” is your answer then you should consider seeking urgent care.

 When scheduling appointments with a primary care physician, it can take weeks or months to get you into their next opening.
 During this time you can call around and ask about options for uninsured patients.

 Some health clinics receive federal funding and provide low-cost or free health services.
-The most common medical services provided by clinics include reproductive health care (e.g. STD testing, contraceptives, etc.), and mental health care (e.g. depression, anxiety, etc.)
+The most common medical services provided by these clinics include reproductive health care (e.g. STD testing, contraceptives, etc.), and mental health care (e.g. depression, anxiety, etc.).

 Free clinics provide health services for little to no cost.
-Each clinic works differently to meet the medical needs of the communities they are in.
+Each clinic works differently to meet the medical needs of their community.

-For some low income individuals without insurance, free clinics will be completely free.
-Others may charge a low fee for treatment but will be cheaper than another type of doctor.
+For some low income individuals without insurance, free clinics will offer services at no cost to the patient.
+Others may charge a low fee for treatment, but this is often cheaper in comparison to other healthcare facilities.

 Call your community clinic ahead of your appointment and ask what you will be charged.